dansanderson/bsa-vscode/README.md

 ## Installing the extension

-First, download the `.vsix` package of a release of this extension.
+First, [download the `.vsix` package release](https://github.com/dansanderson/bsa-vscode/releases/).
 Then install it:

 1. Go to the Extensions view.
 2. Click the **...** dropdown menu.